elviswolcott/bandersnatch-PAC/README.md

 - Click the big red button labeled `CREATE NEW APP +`
 - Enter a name for your app (I went with Bandersnatch PAC for consistency) and click `CREATE`
 - Select your new app and then select the `Demo Keyset`
-- Create a file named `keys.json` in the project directory and paste in the JSON below (both the extension and the website need this to connect to PubNub)
+- Create a file named `keys.json` in the project directory and paste in the JSON below (both the extension and the web app need this to connect to PubNub)
 - Replace the `publishKey` and `subscribeKey` with your keys from the PubNub dashboard and save the changes

 ```json